Note to Touch Device Users

 Tooltips are not enabled for touch devices on this page.
 The code supports touch, but not all tooltip implementations makes sense in that context.

-Tooltip features are described and demonstrated in the list below.
+More tooltip features are described and demonstrated in the list below.

 - The tooltip can be activated onmouseover or onclick.
-Keyboard users can also activate tooltips for some elements on focus.

 - Tooltip content can be held in a variable, obtained via Ajax, or it can come from HTML elements in the page.